 Boehm encouraged her husband to devote full time to his sculpting.
 While he worked at home, she went to night school and earned an optician's license.
 She became the first woman to dispense eye glasses in New York City.

 In 1950, the couple set up a small studio in Trenton, New Jersey.
 During her lunch hours, Boehm took her husband's animal porcelains around to nearby stores.
 Her persistence paid off when the Metropolitan Museum of Art purchased two pieces for the museum.
 The following year, Boehm quit her job to become her husband's full-time sales representative and public relations expert.

 In 1959, after hearing that Queen Elizabeth and Prince Philip would be visiting the White House, Boehm wrote to President Eisenhower and suggested her husband be commissioned to create a porcelain statue of Prince Philip on his polo pony as a state gift.
 The now famous "Polo Pony" propelled Boehm's work into international prominence.

-Helen Boehm resides in Palm Beach, Florida.
-Her interests include showing classic automobiles and supporting the Boehm Polo team.
-Despite her success, she has never forgotten the values of honesty, humility, and charity.
-"I try to remain who I am," says Boehm.
+Helen Boehm resided in Palm Beach, Florida.
+Her interests included showing classic automobiles and supporting the Boehm Polo team.
+Despite her success, she never forgot the values of honesty, humility, and charity.
+"I try to remain who I am," said Boehm.
 "Keep your eyes on the stars and your feet on the ground."* Deceased